How You Can Help to Reduce Wildfire Risk

 Who do I call to report a violation?

 Violations of CRD 4489- Fire Regulation Bylaw No.2 2020 can be liable upon conviction to penalties prescribed by the Offence Act.
 Under CRD Bylaw 4489 -Fire Regulation Bylaw No.2 2020, Open Burning caused by High-Risk Activities may be subject to Cost Recovery for expenses and resources incurred by the Fire Department to control or extinguish the fire.

 Additionally, the Wildfire Regulation and Wildfire Act are enforced by the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNR) Compliance and Enforcement Branch.
 The FLNR Compliance and Enforcement Branch and the RCMP may also actively pursue violators of these regulations when conditions warrant.

-Please refer to the Penalties and Offences section of the Wildfire Regulation, which describes penalties up to $100,000 and or one year in prison for violations.
+Please refer to the Penalties and Offences section of the Wildfire Regulation, which describes penalties of up to $100,000 and or one year in prison for violations.
 Note that a person responsible for starting a fire may also be charged for all fire suppression costs to the province.

-Further information on wildfires, provincial danger ratings and forest restrictions can be obtained by calling the toll-free Wildfire Information number: 1-888-3-FOREST (1-888-336-7378).
+Further information on wildfires, provincial danger ratings, and forest restrictions can be obtained by calling the toll-free Wildfire Information number: 1-888-3-FOREST (1-888-336-7378).
 Questions about CRD 3452- Fire Regulation Bylaw No.1 2007 can be directed to Chief John McCrea at 3727 Otter Point Road (250) 642-6211.
 To report a wildfire in the OPFD district, call 911.